-God wanted His people to live as a holy and obedient nation for the world to see.
+God wanted His people to live as a holy nation for the world to see as a blessing for all other nations.
 However, none of the people could live up to God's standards.
 They kept disobeying God and breaking His commandments.
-But God was still faithful and merciful whenever His people cried out to Him for help.

 'We want a king!'

 After hundreds of years, the people saw other nations had kings to rule over them.
-They wanted to have a king too!
-They demanded God to give them one even though they already had God who had guided and delivered them out of slavery.
-God was not pleased but He allowed.
+They wanted to have an earthly king too like everybody else.

 The calling of David

 God sent Prophet Samuel to the house of Jesse to anoint a king to replace Saul.
 Jesse was a descendant of Abraham and had eight sons.
 He let Samuel meet the oldest seven sons.
 But after meeting each one of them, Samuel said they were not the one God had chosen.

 Finally, Jesse sent his youngest son, David, to meet Samuel.

 David was perhaps the last person you would expect to become king.
 He was the youngest son in his family, just a shepherd boy working in the field for his family.
 Even his father Jesse forgot about him!

 God does not see things the way humans do!
 God chose David because he was a man after God’s heart.

 The LORD said, “The LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart.”
 (1 Samuel 16:7)